 - They are trying, but need experienced input on controlling their reaction.

 - They are trying, but remain way off target.

 But they are trying.
 That being the case …….

 Is that you?

-*That’s where I come in to take a look at what you are doing, how you are practicing; then giving you help, through a video presentation, to overcome your personal, natural response to the gun dynamics.
+*That’s where I come in to take a look at what you are doing, how you are practicing.
+Then by giving you help, through a video presentation, to overcome your personal, natural response to the gun dynamics.

 People Limited By Their Perception Of How Strong They Have To Be To Work A Handgun